 If you believe your College Park, Md area dealer committed auto fraud with a new or used vehicle, misrepresented the terms of a deal or the state of the vehicle, forged initials or engaged in overcharging, you could have a case for damages, and you may want to retain a lawyer to sue a car dealership.
 Any of these specific actions can constitute auto fraud and give you the right to monetary damages.

 At Whitney, LLP, our consumer auto fraud lawyers have the experience and desire necessary to fight against unscrupulous car dealers on your behalf.
-Contact Whitney, LLP online or call us right away at (410) 583-8000 for your Free Consultation.
-You will not incur any out-of-pocket fees or expenses.
+Contact Whitney, LLP online or call us right away at (410) 583-8000 for your Legal Consultation.